jacksonhehe/La-Virtual-Zone-/README.md

 To access the administrator interface:

-1. Start the development server with `npm run dev`.
-   To start the API server (connected to Supabase) run:
+1. Start the development server with `npm run dev`. nTo start the API server run:
 ```bash
 (cd server && npm install && npm run start:dev)
 ```

-3. Open the app in your browser and log in using the demo admin account (`admin@virtualzone.com` / `password`).
+2. Open the app in your browser and log in using the demo admin account (`admin` / `password`).
-4. Click on your avatar in the navigation bar and choose **Panel Admin** or navigate directly to `/admin`.
+3. Click on your avatar in the navigation bar and choose **Panel Admin** or navigate directly to `/admin`.

 Within the admin panel you will find management sections for: